-Dr. Sunil Bisnath is an Associate Professor in the Department of Earth and Space Science and Engineering at York University in Toronto, Canada.
+Dr. Sunil Bisnath is a Full Professor in the Department of Earth and Space Science and Engineering at York University in Toronto, Canada.
 He has over 25 years of experience working with GNSS.
-His research centres on precise GNSS-focussed positioning and navigation algorithms and applications.
-His current core research focuses on high-performance and low-cost GNSS Precise Point Positioning (PPP) and software defined radio GNSS receiver development.
+His research centres on precise GNSS-focussed positioning and navigation.
 Previous to York University, Professor Bisnath held the positions of geodesist at the Harvard-Smithsonian Center for Astrophysics in Boston, Massachusetts and assistant research scientist at the University of Southern Mississippi, NASA Stennis Space Center, Mississippi.
 He holds an Honours B.Sc. and M.Sc. in Surveying Science from the University of Toronto and a Ph.D. in Geodesy and Geomatics Engineering from the University of New Brunswick.

-- Precise Point Positioning (PPP) algorithm and application development
+- GNSS Precise Point Positioning (PPP) algorithm development.